iamromulan/cellular-modem-wiki/README.md

 adb shell reboot
 ```

  - Custom software/services installed by/through adb shell will be removed.
-You can reinstall the Telnet Daemon and Simple admin [with my Combo Installer](https://github.com/iamromulan/quectel-rgmii-simpleadmin-at-telnet-daemon)
+You can reinstall the Telnet Daemon, Simple Admin, and Daily reboot [with my Combo Installer](https://github.com/iamromulan/quectel-rgmii-simpleadmin-at-telnet-daemon)

  ## First Time Setup
-Run these AT Commands in Qnavigator.
-If you don't have Qnavigator or a way to send AT Commands check out my [RM520 Resource Repository](#RM520-Resource-Repository)
+Connect to the modem by USB and run these AT Commands in Qnavigator.
+If you don't have Qnavigator or another way to send AT Commands check out my [RM520 Resource Repository](#RM520-Resource-Repository)
 ```
 AT+QCFG="data_interface",1,0
 AT+QCFG="pcie/mode",1